MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/localization/index.md

 <a name="rtl" />

-### Right-to-Left (RTL) Layout
+### Right-to-Left (RTL) layout

 iOS provides a number of features to assist in building RTL-aware apps:

-* Use auto layout's `leading` and `trailing` attributes for control aligment (which corresponds to left and right for English, but is reversed for RTL languages).
+- Use auto layout's `leading` and `trailing` attributes for control aligment (which corresponds to left and right for English, but is reversed for RTL languages).
   The [`UIStackView`](~/ios/user-interface/controls/uistackview.md)
   control is particularly useful for laying out controls to be RTL-aware.
-* Use `TextAlignment = UITextAlignment.Natural` for text alignment (which will be left for most languages but right for RTL).
+- Use `TextAlignment = UITextAlignment.Natural` for text alignment (which will be left for most languages but right for RTL).
-* `UINavigationController` automatically flips the back button and reverses swipe direction.
+- `UINavigationController` automatically flips the back button and reverses swipe direction.

 The following screenshots show the
 [localized Tasky sample](https://github.com/conceptdev/xamarin-samples/tree/master/TaskyL10n)
 in Arabic and Hebrew (although English has been entered in the fields):